Dwelling in the past

 Encounter with a ghost

 Apparently, Prior stayed unhappy even in death.
-Linda Gamble now runs the lighthouse as an inn with her husband, Jeff, and she'd heard reports of a ghost when they bought it.
+For years, Linda Gamble ran the lighthouse as an inn with her husband, Jeff, and she'd heard reports of a ghost when they bought it.
 Soon, she encountered it herself.

 "One night, I heard doors opening in the kitchen, and I thought it was a drunk coming back from the Lumberjack,'' Gamble said.
 "I have a temper, and I stormed up, but no one was there.